scverse/scvi-tools/docs/user_guide/models/amortizedlda.rst

      - Parameter for the Dirichlet prior on the cell topic distribution, :math:`\theta_c`.
 Approximated by a logistic-Normal distribution.
      - ``cell_topic_prior``
    * - :math:`\eta \in (0, \infty)^K`
-     - Parameter for the Dirichlet prior on the topic gene distribution, :math:`\beta_k`.
+     - Parameter for the Dirichlet prior on the topic feature distribution, :math:`\beta_k`.
 Approximated by a logistic-Normal distribution.
      - ``topic_gene_prior``
    * - :math:`\theta_c \in \Delta^{K-1}`
      - Cell topic distribution for a given cell :math:`c`.
      - ``cell_topic_dist``
    * - :math:`\beta_k \in \Delta^{G-1}`
-     - Topic gene distribution for a given topic :math:`k`.
+     - Topic feature distribution for a given topic :math:`k`.
      - ``topic_gene_dist``

 Inference
 =========

-Amortized LDA uses variational inference and specifically auto-encoding variational bayes (see :doc:`/user_guide/background/variational_inference`) to learn both the model parameters (the neural network params, topic gene distributions, etc.) and an approximate posterior distribution.
+Amortized LDA uses variational inference and specifically auto-encoding variational bayes (see :doc:`/user_guide/background/variational_inference`) to learn both the model parameters (the neural network params, topic feature distributions, etc.) and an approximate posterior distribution.
 Like :class:`scvi.model.SCVI`, the underlying class used as the encoder for Amortized LDA is :class:`~scvi.nn.Encoder`.

 Tasks